-As you’ll see from the chart below, there are a variety of very useful indicators which could have prompted some significant profits.
-The first overbought indicator shows the fast stochastic oscillator figure reaching the 80% level and then sharply turning downwards through the three period SMA.
-These crossover points are seen by many as strong indicators that momentum is changing and the short-term trend may be about to reverse.
+As you’ll see from the chart below, various handy indicators could have resulted in some significant profits.
+The first overbought indicator shows the fast stochastic oscillator figure reaching the 80% level and then sharply turning downwards through the three-period SMA.
+Many traders see these crossover points as strong indicators that momentum is changing, and the short-term trend may be about to reverse.

 There will be occasions where there is a bullish/bearish divergence between the actual chart and the stochastic oscillator indicator.
-As you can see with the chart below, the low point of the chart would indicate potential for further downside.
-However, when you look at the stochastic oscillator indicator the trend is moving in a different direction and is slightly bullish.
-This may well be an indication the stock has bottomed out and the momentum may be about to turn.
+As you can see from the chart below, the low point of the chart would indicate the potential for further downside.
+However, when you look at the stochastic oscillator indicator, the trend moves in a different direction and is slightly bullish.
+This may well indicate the stock has bottomed out, and the momentum may be about to turn.
 One of the main signals to look at with this particular chart is the fast stochastic oscillator moving through the SMA line.

-You’re just as likely to see a reversal where the main chart is indicating an intact uptrend while the stochastic oscillator is showing a slowing of momentum and a swing towards a downward trend.
-These are some of the rarer trading signals but they are ones that are very interesting especially when you incorporate simple trend lines into the price charts.
+You’re just as likely to see a reversal where the main chart indicates an intact uptrend while the stochastic oscillator shows a slowing of momentum and a swing towards a downward trend.
+These are rarer trading signals, but they are fascinating, especially when you incorporate simple trend lines into the price charts.